 3. Transparency and Trust

 For AI to be widely adopted in healthcare, patients and healthcare providers need to trust the technology.
 This means that AI systems need to be transparent, with clear explanations for their decisions.
-It’s important for healthcare providers to understand how AI makes its predictions so that they can use the information effectively in their decision-making.
+Healthcare providers need to understand how AI makes its predictions so that they can use the information effectively in their decision-making.

 4. Regulation and Oversight